 Another interesting limiting case is $\cos^2\theta\ll1$, that is, for wave vectors nearly perpendicular to $\bf B$.
 Expressions (\ref{ufast}) and (\ref{uslow}) hold in this limit as well, but they now apply for arbitrary $\va$, $\cs$.
 In this context, (\ref{ufast}) is called the {\em fast magnetosonic speed} while the quantity \beq c_{\rm c}={\cs\va\over(\cs^2+\va^2)^{1/2}} \eeq is called the {\em cusp speed}.

 The nomenclature used in describing wave propagation can be a bit confusing in the case of the Alfv\'en and slow waves.
 Because of their anisotropy, the wave vector $\bf k$ is not the direction in which the energy of the wave flows.
-The case $\cos^2\theta\ll1$ is called `propagation perpendicular to $\bf B$', though in the Alfv\'en and the slow mode the wave energy actually propagates {\em along} $\bf B$ in this case. {\em Propagation diagrams}, shown in Fig.\,\ref{phasediag} can help visualization.
+The case $\cos^2\theta\ll1$ is called `propagation perpendicular to $\bf B$', though the wave energy actually propagates {\em along} $\bf B$ in the Alfv\'en wave and (approximately) also in the slow mode. {\em Propagation diagrams}, shown in {Fig.~\ref{phasediag}} can help visualization.
 These polar diagrams show the absolute value of the phase speed, as a function of the angle $\theta$ of $\bf k$ with respect to $\bf B$.

 The curves for the Alfv\'en wave are circles.
 The slow mode is neither a circle nor an ellipse, though the difference becomes noticeable only when $\va$ and $\cs$ are nearly equal.
-This is shown in Fig.\,\ref{slowpg}, the propagation diagrams for $\va/\cs=1$.
+This is shown in {Fig.~\ref{slowpg}}, the propagation diagrams for $\va/\cs=1$.
 It also shows the direction of the group speed, as a function of the angle $\theta$ of the wave vector.
 At $\va/\cs=1$ the group speed shows the largest variations in direction, both in the fast and in the slow mode.
 At other values of $\va/\cs$ the direction of the group speed of the slow mode is close to $\bf B$ for all directions of the wave vector, like in the Alfv\'en wave, while the group speed of the fast mode is nearly longitudinal, as in a sound wave.

-The symmetry between $\cs$ and $\va$ suggested by (\ref{drtild}) and the propagation diagrams in Figs.\,\ref{phasediag} and \ref{slowpg} is a bit deceptive.
+The symmetry between $\cs$ and $\va$ suggested by ({\ref{drtild}}) and the propagation diagrams in {Figs.~\ref{phasediag}} and {\ref{slowpg}} is a bit deceptive.
 The behavior of the waves is still rather different for $\beta>1$ and $\beta<1$.
 For $\beta>1$ the fast mode behaves like a sound wave, modified a bit by the additional restoring force due to magnetic pressure (Fig.\,\ref{fluiddisp}, top left).
 At low $\beta$ (top right), it propagates at the Alfv\'en speed, with fluid displacements nearly perpendicular to $\bf B$ as in the Alfv\'en wave, but in contrast with the Alfv\'en wave nearly isotropically.